Erdogan's election rivals struggle to be heard in Turkey's media

 RTUK chief Ilhan Yerlikaya denies that Erdogan has dominated coverage and says only a fraction of the complaints it receives relate to perceived unbalanced coverage.

-“Terrorist organizations are carrying out an image campaign against Turkey using propaganda aimed at Europe to say that there is no press freedom in Turkey,” he told state news agency Anadolu.
+“Terrorist organisations are carrying out an image campaign against Turkey using propaganda aimed at Europe to say that there is no press freedom in Turkey,” he told state news agency Anadolu.

 Yerlikaya turned down an interview request, and TRT declined to comment on the issue.